reservoirpy/reservoirpy/docs/source/user_guide/learning_rules.rst

     X = np.sin(np.linspace(0, 20, 100))[:, np.newaxis]
     Y = np.cos(np.linspace(0, 20, 100))[:, np.newaxis]

-Then, we create an ESN model by linking a :py:class:`~.Reservoir` node with a :py:class:`~.FORCE` node.
-The :py:class:`~.FORCE` node will be used as readout and trained to learn a mapping between reservoir states and targeted outputs.
+Then, we create an ESN model by linking a :py:class:`~.Reservoir` node with an :py:class:`~.RLS` node.
+The :py:class:`~.RLS` node will be used as readout and trained to learn a mapping between reservoir states and targeted outputs.
 We will tune some of the reservoir hyperparameters to obtain better results.
 We can then train the model using :py:meth:`~.Model.train`.

 .. ipython:: python

-    from reservoirpy.nodes import Reservoir, FORCE
+    from reservoirpy.nodes import Reservoir, RLS

-    reservoir, readout = Reservoir(100, lr=0.2, sr=1.0), FORCE()
+    reservoir, readout = Reservoir(100, lr=0.2, sr=1.0), RLS()
     esn = reservoir >> readout
     predictions = esn.train(X, Y)